-Additionally, a PhD Core Committee (PCC) is charged with maintaining the integrity of the Content Core by setting academic expectations for these core courses and ensuring coordination in subject matter across the Content Core.
+Additionally, a Ph.D.
+Core Committee (PCC) is charged with maintaining the integrity of the Content Core by setting academic expectations for these core courses and ensuring coordination in subject matter across the Content Core.
 The PCC also assists in the development and administration of the First Year Assessment (see below).
-The PCC consists of at least four faculty members who are active participants in the Ph.D. program, including the instructors of the first year content and methods core courses, the coordinator of the PhD program, the chair of the CGSE, and the Director of the SOE or designee (ex officio member).
+The PCC consists of at least four faculty members who are active participants in the Ph.D. program, including the instructors of the first year content and methods core courses, the coordinator of the Ph.D. program, the chair of the CGSE, and the Director of the SOE or designee (ex officio member).
 As with other SOE standing committees, the members of the PCC are approved in a manner consistent with the By-laws of the SOE.

-Finally, a PhD Admissions Committee is charged with making admissions decisions.
-This committee consists of at least four faculty members including the chair of CGSE, a member of the PCC, and the coordinator of the PhD program.
+Finally, a Ph.D.
+Admissions Committee is charged with making admissions decisions.
+This committee consists of at least four faculty members including the chair of CGSE, a member of the PCC, and the coordinator of the Ph.D. program.
 In addition, the Director of the School of Education (or designee) serves on this committee (ex officio).

 Specialization area coordinators submit recommendations for admissions, with a rationale and information on potential stipend sources, to the Admissions Committee in January of each year.
 The committee reviews the recommendations, ranks candidates, and makes final decisions about admission offers, based on candidate qualifications and program capacity.